The music industry in South Africa

 Written by HF Magazine Staff |

-The canon of Kenyan literature is one of the richest on the African continent, and Kenyan writers, both novelists and poets, have played a decisive role in the promotion of African writing.
+Kenyan literature is one of the richest on the African continent, and Kenyan writers, both novelists and poets, have played a decisive role in the promotion of African writing.

 They have also fostered a thriving local publishing scene which is slowly, but surely winning young Kenyan writers the international exposure they deserve, as the success of the following trio; Ngugi wa Thiong’o, Kenneth Binyavanga Wainaina and Grace Ogot reveal.
 These top three writers have indeed shown the depth of Kenyan fiction writing, from iconic figures to up and coming stars.
 The trio are regarded as the movers and shakers of literature writing in Kenya and beyond.
 Their works are well recognized as it goes against the principle of colonialism and oppressive rules and regulations.